-How do I set up a trust for my newborn?Author: jlbworks Jul 16, 2018
+How do I set up a trust for my newborn?Author: Fidelis Law PLLC Jul 16, 2018

 As a new parent, you want to do everything in your power to provide a good future for your child.
-If you have an estate plan, one thing you may look to do is set up a trust for your new baby.
+If you have an estate plan or in the process of estate planning, one thing you may look to do is set up a trust for your new baby.
 Often referred to as a trust fund, this type of planning is not reserved for just the wealthy, as explained by Nerdwallet.
 It is actually a great way to plan for your child’s future.

 When you set up a trust, you are putting money aside in an account that cannot be touched by anyone.
 Typically, you will set guidelines for how it is administered.
 For example, many people set the trust to be untouchable until their child turns a certain age at which point the child can then take funds from the trust.
 Usually, the trust is set up so funds can go in but not out until the specified time or conditions are met.